Wholemeal Gluten Free Sourdough Kit Recipe

 • 30–50 g starter with:

 • 50 g white 1-1 baking flour gluten-free flour.
-Its important to feed your starter with the white gluten free flour as the wholemeal (green packaging) contains some salt and can slow down fermentation a little.
+Its important to feed your starter with the white gluten free flour as the wholemeal (green or black packaging) contains some salt and can slow down fermentation a little.

 • 50 g water